 Part of me was tempted to look around the house, as it’s about 20 years since I was last here, but I also wanted to warm up and have a drink.

 I had thought about offering to help with the kit, but looking back, I could see the team had it covered…

-I think that if I had seen the course profile before we did the run, then I may not have been brave enough to get out of bed.
-It definitely felt as challenging as any of the cross country races that I’ve done, even if it was shorter than most of them.
+If I had seen the course profile before we did the run, then I may not have been brave enough to get out of bed.
+It felt as challenging as any of the cross country races that I’ve done, even if it was shorter than most of them.

 In short, I would describe it as 2.5km of steep, twisty, turny, slippery, rocky downhill trails, followed by 500m of running IN a river and then 1.98m of uphill slog, with the last 2oom being a lovely downhill run.
 It is the toughest parkrun that I have ever done, even when compared with Alice Holt!